 Date Written: August 5, 2020

-But as we show in this article, the law has changed dramatically in the last twenty-five years, to the point where it is no longer possible to have a valid genus claim.
-Courts almost always hold them invalid.
-Remarkably, they do this without having acknowledged that they have fundamentally changed an important area of law.
-More remarkably, patent lawyers and patent owners don’t seem to have noticed.
-Invention, investment, patenting, and patent litigation continue much as they had before.
-It’s just that the patents that are the basis of all that activity are invalid.
+But as we show in this Article, the law has changed dramatically in the last thirty years, to the point where it is nearly impossible to maintain a valid genus claim.
+Courts almost always hold them invalid, either at trial or on appeal.
+Remarkably, courts do this without acknowledging that they’ve fundamentally changed an important area of law.
+More remarkably, it’s not clear that patent lawyers and patent owners have noticed this shift.
+Invention, investment, patenting, and patent litigation continue much as they have before, but the genus patents that are thought to be the basis of this activity generally end up invalid.

 We document this surprising shift in the law.
 We explain why we think it represents both bad law and bad policy.
-We also explain why it hasn’t seemed to matter, and what that fact says about the relevance of law more generally in governing business behavior.
+We also discuss why it hasn’t seemed to matter to the relevant stakeholders, and what that fact says about the relevance of patent doctrine more generally

 Keywords: patents, pharmaceuticals, intellectual property